 Psoriasis is so much more than just a skin condition.
 Although symptoms appear on the surface of the skin, it’s what’s going on underneath that really counts.
 But what is psoriasis?
 What causes it?
 And how can we best treat the condition?

-Psoriasis is a common skin condition affecting up to 3% of the UK population1.
+Psoriasis is a common skin condition affecting around 2% of the UK population1.
 Whether your symptoms are mild or severe, or you know someone who has the condition, psoriasis can affect both physical and mental health, which is why it's important to know the facts.

 What is psoriasis?